vishnuvisnu/flow-aggregation-service/README.md

 referred as flow_key.
 As part of this demo, Read API is only interested in aggregating by flow_key and grouped by hour, which is why 2 dimensions are sufficient.

+Flows are that are shown in Table 1 are represented by combination of data structures defined in Table 2, 3 and 4.

 Table 1

 | Hour | Source App | Dest App | Vpc Id  | Bytes Rx | Bytes Tx |